Britain's Got Talent

 Britain's Got Talent (often abbreviated to BGT) is a televised British talent show competition, and part of the global Got Talent franchise created by Simon Cowell.
-Presented by Anthony McPartlin and Declan Donnelly (colloquially known as Ant & Dec), it is produced by both Thames (formerly Talkback Thames) and Syco Entertainment, distributed by Fremantle, and broadcast on ITV every year (excluding 2021) in late Spring to early Summer.
-The show was originally intended for production in 2005, but filming was suspended in the wake of a dispute between ITV and the programme's originally planned host.
-Following the success of America's Got Talent that year, production resumed and the programme eventually premiered on 9 June 2007.
+Presented by Anthony McPartlin and Declan Donnelly (colloquially known as Ant & Dec), it is produced by Talkback Thames (Thames from 2012 to 2024) and Syco Entertainment, distributed by Fremantle, and broadcast on ITV every year (except 2021) in late Spring to early Summer.
+The show was originally intended for production in 2005, but filming was delayed after the intended host, Paul O'Grady, stepped down.
+Following the success of America's Got Talent that year, production resumed, and the programme eventually premiered on 9 June 2007.